jeremyButtler/find--Co-infections/README.md

 &nbsp; <!--Add an empty line-->

-We found that our initial settings detected co-infections at least half of the time (Figure 2).
+We found that our initial pipeline settings detected co-infections at least half of the time (Figure 2).
 However, some of time we missed co-infections or detected extra co-infections, which were from noisy reads (Figure 2).
 The number of missed co-infections or extra co-infections increased as the percentage of reads from the minor variant decreased (Figure 2).